TrentonMarks/LeftRight/README.md

 1) The div containers that surround the posted images need to size correctly/uniformly.

 2) Adding more features:
-          -- Edit/Update passwords and posts
+          -- Style Show Page and get photo to appear -- Edit/Update passwords and posts
           -- Deleting posts
           -- Adding an 'Account' tab that allows users to view their personal posts